-Laney Poye serves as an outside consultant and social media marketing manager for the Preeclampsia Foundation, overseeing the Foundation's online community.
+Laney Poye serves as an outside consultant and digital marketing manager for the Preeclampsia Foundation, overseeing the Foundation's online community.
 Laney works with non-profits and small businesses to assist them with digital marketing, website design and custom event planning.
 Her goal is to use her experience to catalyze small businesses and non-profits to the next level of marketing, fundraising, and customer support.

 Prior to founding her own consulting company, Laney spent almost a decade helping to grow the Preeclampsia Foundation into the robust organization that it is today.
 She served as the Director of Community Relations handling all of the Foundation's external engagement with stakeholders, including overseeing the development and management of the Foundation's top fundraising event, the Promise Walk for Preeclampsia, creating digital content for the Foundation's social media platform, and assisting with research studies on patient engagement and the psychological impact of traumatic pregnancy experiences.

 Laney earned her bachelor's and master's degrees, magna cum laude, from Florida State University in International Affairs, where she specialized in women's health issues in low-resource settings.
 She is a member of MENSA and the Association of Fundraising Professionals.
-She also serves as a representative voice for women who have experienced infertility and/or pregnancy and infant loss.
+She also serves as a representative voice for women who have experienced infertility and pregnancy and infant loss.
 In her free time, Laney is a voracious reader and movie buff who enjoys spending time with her husband Matt, their rainbow baby Adelaide, and their sweet tortoiseshell tabby cat Tsunade.